wp-plugins/add-to-any/README.txt

 5. Color chooser for your AddToAny menus

 == Changelog ==

+= .9.9.5.2 =
+* W3C XHTML validation fix (invalid from .9.9.5)
+* Removed Mozilla-proprietary opacity, which supported opacity before Firefox 1.0
+* Moved Microsoft's filter CSS property to conditional inline stylesheet for validation
+* Template code blocks require significantly less code
+ * Note: If you're using a template code to add the icons or 'icons + button' to another area of your theme, updating the template code is recommended (see FAQ)
+* Updated FAQ
+ * Template code updated
+* Updated template code in admin
+* Switched API URL to customize URL in admin
+* Fixed unbracketed noscript tag in admin
+* Brazilian Portuguese translation (by <a href="http://www.raocubo.com.br/" target="_blank">Rodolfo Rodrigues</a>)

 = .9.9.5.1 =
 * Fixed issue with excerpts (JavaScript text output within excerpts since .9.9.5)